 Summary and Conclusions

 This study demonstrated the potential of fluorescence spectroscopy for detecting bacteria in water.
 This method can detect bacterial presence in water quickly and accurately, in concentrations as low as 100 CFU/ml, without the need for complex sample preparation or expensive reagents.
-It can also be applied for fast discrimination between different bacterial species in dense cultures.
-Furthermore, low resolution Raman spectroscopy yielded lower detection abilities which are still better than common benchtop photometers.
+It has the potential to be applied for fast discrimination between different bacterial species at concnetrations of ≥CFU/ml.
+Furthermore, low-resolution Raman spectroscopy yielded very low detection sensitivity—indicate numbers here, which are still better than common benchtop photometers.
 These findings suggest prospective applications, though the method needs to be refined.
 Since fluorescence spectroscopy was found to have higher accuracy and sensitivity than low resolution Raman spectroscopy, we conclude that this method has higher potential for future application.

-For the purpose of discriminating between different species of bacteria in dense suspensions, analysis of Raman shift spectra enabled significant discrimination between E. coli and B. subtilis suspensions as well as clean water.
-Also, full EEM analysis of fluorescence data was found to differentiate well between E. coli, B. subtilis and P. aeruginosa, though not as well between P. aeruginosa and water.
+For the purpose of discriminating between different species of bacteria in dense suspensions (>107 CFU/ml), analysis of Raman shift spectra enabled significant discrimination between E. coli and B. subtilis as well as water with no bacteria.
+Full EEM analysis of fluorescence data enable differentiation between E. coli, B. subtilis and P. aeruginosa, though not as well between P. aeruginosa and water.
 Consequently, it is clear that both Raman and fluorescence spectroscopies, when analyzed with PLS models, can be used to discriminate between different bacterial species in dense suspensions.
-This has industrial and medical significance, for example in quickly identifying a specific pathogen in a patient's urine or being able to tell if an industrial fermenter has been contaminated by spoilage microbes.
+These findings have industrial and medical significance for rapid identification of bacteria in samples containing high numbers of bacteria in pure culture.
+Future studies should exanine the ability of this approach to identify bacteria in composite samples containing more than one species.

-Expanding chemometric analysis, for fluorescence spectroscopy, from single wavelength pair to emission spectrum upon single excitation wavelength and finally to full EEM analysis, resulted in significant improvement of detection ability.
-This improvement of several orders of magnitudes was achieved by using a PLS-based chemometric method.
-To the best of our knowledge this is the first study to measure the effect of expanding the analysis from single wavelength pair to full EEM on microbial detection abilities.
-In light of many studies working on the application of fluorescence spectroscopy for detecting bacteria in water, we conclude that in high quality water, with low microbial abundances, it may be critical to apply chemometric methods on large EEMs instead of the commonly used single wavelength pair measurements.
+Expanding chemometric analysis, for fluorescence spectroscopy, from single wavelength pair to emission spectrum upon single excitation wavelength and finally to full EEM analysis, resulted in significant improvement of the limit of detection.
+A PLS-based chemometric method improved the sensitivity by several orders of magnitudes.
+To the best of our knowledge, this is the first study to measure the effect of expanding the analysis from single wavelength pair to full EEM on microbial detection abilities.
+In light of previous studies that have demonstrated the application of fluorescence spectroscopy for detecting bacteria in low-quality?? water, we conclude that in high quality water, with low microbial abundances, it may be critical to apply chemometric methods on large EEMs instead of the commonly used single wavelength pair measurements.

 This study has demonstrated a high sensitivity of fluorescence spectroscopy for detection of bacteria in both laboratory model system and in natural groundwater.
 That being said, further studies are needed to optimize the system for drinking water in general as well as to processing water in the food industry.
 Collection of a larger set of data, that will be more diverse and include many contamination events, could contribute to a more accurate model, that will enable quick and efficient detection of bacteria in different types of water.